Brodinlab/ME-CFS_study/README.md

 ## General info
 This project used multiple omics data:
-- Plasma protein expression (Olink panels - NPX)
+- Plasma protein expression (Olink - NPX values)
-- Cell abundance (CyTOF - Grid)
+- Cell abundance (CyTOF - Grid cell abundance)
 - mRNA sequencing (VST counts)

 Single-level analyses and omics-integration was performed in order to characterize this heterogeneous ME/CFS cohort and the effects of the INMEST treatment throughout the clinical trial.